-The more recent constitutions on the Westminster Model, unlike their earlier prototypes, include a Chapter dealing with Fundamental Rights and Freedoms.
-The provisions of this Chapter form part of the substantive law of the state and until amended by whatever special procedure is laid down in the constitution for this purpose, impose a fetter upon the exercise by the Legislature, the Executive and the Judiciary of the plenitude of their respective powers.
-The remaining Chapters of the constitutions are primarily concerned not with the Legislature.

-the Executive and the Judicature as abstractions, but with the persons who shall be entitled collectively or individually to exercise the plenitude of legislative, executive or judicial powers-their qualifications for legislative, executive or judicial office, the methods of selecting them, their tenure of office. the procedure
+The more recent constitutions on the Westminster model, unlike their earlier prototypes, include a chapter dealing with fundamental rights and freedoms.
+The provisions of this chapter form part of the substantive law of the state and until amended by whatever special procedure is laid down in the constitution for this purpose, impose a fetter on the exercise by the legislature, the executive and the judiciary of the plentitude of their respective powers.
+The remaining chapters of the constitutions are primarily concerned not with the legislature, the executive and the judicature as abstractions, but with the persons who shall be entitled collectively or individually to exercise the plenitude of legislative, executive or judicial powers--their qualifications for legislative, executive or judicial office, the methods of selecting them, their tenure of office, the procedure to be followed where powers are conferred on a class of persons acting collectively and the majorities required for the exercise of those powers.
+Thus, where a constitution on the Westminster model speaks of a particular 'court' already in existence when the constitution comes into force, it uses this expression as a collective description of all those individual judges who, whether sitting alone or with other judges or with a jury, are entitled to exercise the jurisdiction exercised by that court before the constitution came into force.
+Any express provision in the constitution for the appointment or security of tenure of judges of that court will apply to all individual judges subsequently appointed to exercise an analogous jurisdiction, whatever other name may be given to the 'court' in which they sit (Attorney General for Ontario v Attorney General for Canada).

-- D to be followed where powers are conferred upon a class of persons acting collectively and the majorities required for the exercise of those powers.
-Thus, where a constitution on the Westminster Model speaks of a particular "court" already in existence when the constitution comes into force it uses this expression as a collective description of all those individual judges who, whether sitting - E alone or with other judges or with a jury, are entitled to exercise the jurisdiction exercised by that court before the constitution came into force.
-Any express provision in the constitution for the appointment or security of tenure of judges of that court will apply to all individual judges subsequently appointed to exercise an analogous jurisdiction, whatever other name may be given to the "court" in which they sit (Attorney-General for Ontario v.
-Attorney-General for Canada (2)). - F Where, under a constitution on the Westminster Model, a law is made by the Parliament which purports to confer jurisdiction upon a court described by a new name, the question whether the law conflicts with the provisions of the constitution dealing with the exercise of the judicial power does not depend upon the label (in the instant case "The Gun Court") which the Parliament attaches to the judges when exercising the jurisdiction conferred upon them by the law whose - G constitutionality is impugned.
+Where, under a constitution on the Westminster model, a law is made by the parliament which purports to confer jurisdiction on a court described by a new name, the question whether the law conflicts with the provisions of the constitution dealing with the exercise of the judicial power does not depend on the label (in the instant case 'The Gun Court') which the parliament attaches to the judges when exercising the jurisdiction conferred on them by the law whose constitutionality is impugned.
 It is the substance of the law that must be regarded, not the form.
 What is the nature of the jurisdiction to be exercised by the judges who are to compose the court to which the new label is attached?
 Does the method of their appointment and the security of their tenure conform to the requirements of the constitution applicable to judges who, at the time the constitution came into force, exercised jurisdiction of that nature?
-(Attorney-General
+(Attorney General for Australia v R and Boilermakers' Society of Australia).